 Step 2.
 Create excellent and attractive product images

 What attracts users to Google Shopping ads are the product images.
 They need to be of excellent quality because they are the major part of the listing that is shown to prospects.
 Moreover, Google will deny your campaigns if your images are of low quality.
 To help you create high-quality images for Google Shopping, Google provides recommendations and shown below:

 Step 3: Add your product data feed

 Now that you have created your Google Merchant Center account and optimized your images, it is time to upload your product data feed.
 The data feed file contains all details about your products presented in a spreadsheet.
-It helps Google to search and show your products to people who use specific product terms for the search.
+With this, you can create a Google Shopping product feed that helps Google to search and show your products to people who use specific product terms for the search.

 a.
 Go to the Google Merchant Center account and click on Products and then feeds, then click on “+” icon as shown below.